 Though, he wrote, frowning slightly.
 It’s stopped changing colors as often lately.

-“I’ve had to learn to control it better,” Siri said with a sigh.
+“I’ve had to learn to control it better,” Siri said with a grimace.
 “Against my better judgment, I must say.
 People can read me too easily by it.
 Here.”
 She changed it from black to yellow, and he smiled, running his fingers through its lengthy locks.

 “After Fafen,” Siri said, “there’s just the eldest, Vivenna.
 She’s the one you were supposed to marry, and she spent her entire life preparing to move to Hallandren and live in the palace.”